rocket-pool/RPIPs/RPIPs/RPIP-1.md

 **RPIP Header Preamble**

-Each RPIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (---).
+Each RPIP must begin with a header preamble, preceded and followed by three hyphens (---).
 This header is also termed “front matter” by Jekyll.
 The headers must appear in the following order.

 `rpip`: RPIP number (this is determined by the RPIP editor)